A personal injury is any type of physical and/or emotional injury to a person. They can be temporary or permanent in nature, or even result in death.

 Personal injuries can also result from a defective product.
 This area of the law is known as products liability.
 Types of products that have resulted in product liability recoveries are too numerous to list in full, but include defective motor vehicles, defective firearms, defective baby furniture, flammable baby clothing, defective medical equipment, defective medications, defective power tools, defective lawn equipment, and defective sports equipment.

-Personal injuries can result from nursing home negligence.
-Personal injuries can also result from the negligence of assisted living facilities.
+Personal injuries can result from nursing home negligence or the negligence of assisted living facilities.

 Personal injury claims can also be the result of falls which occur on property owned by businesses or other persons.
 The liability of the owner of the property is not automatic, however.
 It must be shown that the landowner was negligent and that the negligence caused the fall.
-For example, if you fall in a restaurant and can prove that the material on the floor that caused the fall was the result of something done by an employee or that it was on the floor for such a long period of time that it should have been recognized and removed, the restaurant will likely be responsible for your injuries.
-Similarly, if a landowner knows that there is a defect on his or her property that is not observable to guests, injuries caused by the defect may also be compensable.
+For example, if you fall in a restaurant and can prove that the material on the floor that caused the fall was the result of something done by an employee or that it was on the floor for such a long period of time that it should have been recognized and removed, the restaurant may be responsible for your injuries.
+Similarly, if a landowner knows that there is an unreasonably dangerous condition on his or her property that is not observable to guests, injuries caused by the defect may also be compensable.

 Personal injuries may also be the result of negligent medical care provided by a health care provider.
-If a nurse, doctor, podiatrist, chiropractor, surgeon, etc. fails to meet the applicable standard of care and that failure results in injury to his or her patient, the health care provider will be responsible for all of the patient's damages.
+If a healthcare provider fails to meet the applicable standard of care and that failure results in injury to his or her patient, the health care provider may be responsible for all of the patient's damages.
 These include out-of-pocket expenses, such as lost income and additional medical bills, as well as past and future pain and suffering.

 In summary, if an injured person can establish that their injury resulted from someone else's negligence or misconduct, then the wrongdoer may be obligated to pay compensation for those injuries and the other losses sustained.